cragtracks/cragtracks/Hiking/Cima Calisio from Campel/Readme.md

 On the way it passes by several crags (Cartoon Network, Mescalisio, Makkiodromo).
 There are plenty of shortcuts and different paths, and it is possible to take a slightly different path on the way back (for example, passing by Calcara di Campel).

-Length 4.8 km, elevantion gain uphill is 430m, downhill 100m (one way).
+Length 4.8 km, elevation gain uphill is 430m, downhill 100m (one way).

 [GPX Track](https://raw.githubusercontent.com/cragtracks/cragtracks/master/Hiking/Cima%20Calisio%20from%20Campel/Cima_Calisio_from_Campel.gpx)